Human Rights Council marks 20 years of dialogue and commitment to equality

 Acknowledging dizzying geopolitical uncertainty marked by conflict and war in Gaza, Myanmar, Ukraine, Sudan and beyond, Secretary-General António Guterres urged the Council’s Members to hold the line on human rights, which he warned were under a “full-scale attack…often led by those who hold the greatest power”.

-On Ukraine, specifically, the UN chief noted that Tuesday marks the fourth anniversary of Russia’s full-scale invasion of Ukraine, which has killed more than 15,000 civilians.
-“It is more than past time to end the bloodshed”, he insisted.
+On Ukraine, specifically, the UN chief noted that Tuesday will mark the fourth anniversary of Russia’s full-scale invasion of Ukraine, which has killed more than 15,000 civilians.
+“It is more than past time to end the bloodshed”, he insisted, his comments a precursor to those of UN human rights chief Volker Türk, who called for rights and justice to be the focus of any ceasefire or peace agreement.

 “We are living in a world where mass suffering is excused away, where humans are used as bargaining chips, where international law is treated as a mere inconvenience,” he insisted.

-“Countries are drowning in debt and despair, climate chaos is accelerating,” he maintained, particularly small and developing countries which are “drowning in debt”.
+“Countries are drowning in debt and despair, climate chaos is accelerating,” he maintained, particularly small and vulnerable nations starved of adequate investment.

-Even technology – and especially artificial intelligence – is increasingly being used to “suppress rights, deepen inequality and expose marginalized people to new forms of discrimination both online and offline”, the world’s top diplomat said.
+Even technology – and especially artificial intelligence – is increasingly being used to “suppress rights, deepen inequality and expose marginalized people to new forms of discrimination both online and offline”, the world’s top diplomat warned, before urging a renewed commitment to the values of multilateral solidarity set out in the UN Charter.

 Human Rights Council – António Guterres, Annalena Baerbock